 If you are looking for an activity in Portland, Walking Tours are bound to come up.
 Here are a few options for walking tours you might want to take:

-Best of Portland 2-Hour Walking Tour – A tour of some of Portland’s must see sights while you travel the Portland way: on foot.
+Portland Walking Tours – A tour of some of Portland’s must see sights while you travel the Portland way: on foot.

 Outside of town

 We didn’t get to visit the Oregon Museum of Science and Industry when our family vacationed/visited Portland, but I know our kids would love it.
 They have over 200 hundred exhibits and they have labs where you can get in and work with and learn from the scientists.
 This would be an awesome activity with kids!

 If your family can’t get enough of art, check out Portland Art Museum.
 Portland Art Museum is the oldest Art Museum in the Pacific Northwest, so you are experiencing a little piece of history there as well.